facebook/react-native/docs/SampleApplications-Movies.md

 ### Fetching real data

 Fetching data from Rotten Tomatoes's API isn't really relevant to learning React Native so feel free to breeze through this section.

-Add the following constants to the top of the file (typically below the imports) to create the REQUEST_URL used to request data with.
+Add the following constants to the top of the file (typically below the imports) to create the `REQUEST_URL`s used to request data with.

 ```javascript
 /**